divyakrishnan15/nodejs_svg_creation/README.md

  ## Usage :
  <a name="Usage"></a>
  Download the code to your local.
-Perform npm i to install all the packages.
-Click on the deployed url in the readme.When the app opens in the browser,Enter a city.
-The user can see the current and 5 day forecast of the weather for the city.
+ Perform **npm i** to install all the packages.
+ Answer the questions asked in the command prompt like(
+   1. svg shape
+   2. shape color
+   3. text inside svg
+   4. text color
+   5. do you need animation?
+   6. if yes select the animation

+ To test the created svg:
+   run **npm run test**

  ## Watchme Video :
  <a name="Video"></a>
  [![Watch the video](https://img.youtube.com/vi/qUvt8HQKX6A/maxresdefault.jpg)](https://youtu.be/qUvt8HQKX6A)